Web Content Display (Global)

 - If you’re looking for external help, headspace provides young people and families with information about mental health issues.

 - ReachOut.com has lots of tips about studying, managing stress and life in general, from everyday issues to tough times.

 Past SACE examination papers are a useful resource for revising and preparing for tests and exams.

 The questions in exam papers may ask you to solve problems or give essay-type answers.
 For subjects that have numerical problems, it may help to work with a friend and check your separate answers together.
 For essays, plan in note form how you’d construct your written answer or essay to cover all the points you want to include.

-Previous Chief Assessors' reports can also be helpful.
+Subject assessment advice can also be helpful, and is available on all Stage 2 subject.
 These reports give an overall picture of student performance in previous years' subject assessments.

 The front pages of the examination question booklets can be found on the subject mini-sites a few weeks before the end-of-year examinations begin.

 The front page of an examination includes important information such as the number of questions you’ll have to answer, how long the exam will take and whether calculators or dictionaries are permitted.